HanssonMagnus/HanssonMagnus.github.io/Books.md

 layout: page
 title: Books
 ---
-Sometimes I get asked what I recommend reading in a particular field.
-Here I've begun a list of selected books that I've found interesting, helpful or just a good read.
-Some of the books have been course books during my university studies and others I've had recommended by friends or found when investigating a subject.
+Sometimes I get asked what books I recommend in a particular field.
+Here, I've begun a list of selected literature, with titles that I've found interesting, helpful or just compelling.
+Some of the books have been course books during my university studies and others I've had recommended by friends or found when doing research.

 ## Finance
 ##### Textbooks: